matthewrcheng/DescEmb/README.md

     --dataset_path $data_src_directory
     --dest_path $run_ready_directory
 ```
-Note that pre-processing takes about 1hours in 128 cores of AMD EPYC 7502 32-Core Processor, and requires 60GB of RAM.
+where src_data is either eicu or mimiciii, dataset_path is the input path, and dest_path is the output path.
+Optionally, you can also include the --ccs_dx_tool_path.

-# Examples
+Note that pre-processing takes about 1hours in 128 cores of AMD EPYC 7502 32-Core Processor, and requires more than 16GB of RAM.

 ## Pre-training a model
 ### Pre-train a DescEmb model with Masked Language Modeling (MLM)